Ishanki/DES-OPF-Design/README.md

 # DES-OPF-Design
-This repository includes an MILP model to design a Distributed Energy System, which can be combined with NLP formulations for balanced AC optimal power flow (OPF) to form an MINLP model overall. \
+This repository includes an MILP model to design a Distributed Energy System, which can be combined with NLP formulations for balanced AC optimal power flow (OPF) to form an MINLP model overall.
+The latter model can be solved either using the bi-level method proposed in the preprint, or as a conventional MINLP. \
-Please use _t9_main.py_ to run MILP, NLP and/or MINLP models.

 Note that the results from the OPF class (voltage magnitudes, angles, active/reactive powers, and currents) are all returned in p.u.
 Please use the bases of these to convert them to SI units.

 **Preprint (completed results and analysis)**:\
-I. De Mel, O. V. Klymenko, and M. Short, “Optimal Design of Distributed Energy Systems Considering the Impacts on Electrical Power Networks,” Sep.
-2021, \
+I. De Mel, O. V. Klymenko, and M. Short, “Optimal Design of Distributed Energy Systems Considering the Impacts on Electrical Power Networks,” Mar.
+2022, \
 Available: https://arxiv.org/abs/2109.11228v2

 **Preliminary analysis - Conference Proceedings**:\